OpenPrinting/cups/DEVELOPING.md

     /*
      * Description of file contents.
      *
-     * Copyright 2017 by Apple Inc.
+     * Copyright © 2021 by OpenPrinting
      *
      * Licensed under Apache License v2.0.
 See the file "LICENSE" for more
      * information.